Founder and Director

-JC joined with James in the early days of Prison Yoga Project (fall, 2010) and became its designated Director of Development and Communications.
-Before joining Prison Yoga Project, JC enjoyed a lengthy career in advertising, television syndication and business development.
-After a brief and tumultuous start in New York advertising, JC founded and operated two different regional advertising agencies with a deep roster of pro bono clients.
-Then followed a return trip to New York and six years as Exec.
-VP GM of Golden West Television Productions and COO of Action Media Group, national TV time sales and program syndication company, followed by a lengthy stint as an independent program syndicator.
-JC, who now lives with his family and works from his home in Oregon, is a long-time meditator and has a nascent yoga practice.
+JC joined Prison Yoga Project in Fall 2010 and became its designated Director of Development and Communications.
+Before joining Prison Yoga Project, JC enjoyed a lengthy career in advertising, television syndication, and business development.
+JC founded and operated two different regional advertising agencies with a deep roster of pro bono clients.